dymmond/esmerald/docs/testclient.md

 # Test Client

 Esmerald comes with a test client for your application tests.
-It is not mandatory use it as every application and development team has it's own way of testing it but just in case, it is provided.
+It is not mandatory use it as every application and development team has its own way of testing it but just in case, it is provided.

 ```python
 {!> ../docs_src/testclient/example1.py !}
 ```

-The test client is very similar to it's original as it extends it and adds extra unique and specifics for `Esmerald` and therefore the same examples and use cases will work.
+The test client is very similar to its original as it extends it and adds extra unique and specifics for `Esmerald` and therefore the same examples and use cases will work.

 You can use any of the `httpx` standard API like authentication, session cookies and file uploads.